isomerpages/moe-fuhuapri/_general-information/Resources for Parents/School Home Partnership.md

 third_nav_title: Resources for Parents
 variant: tiptap
 ---
-<p>In efforts of Strengthening Collaboration between Parents and Teachers,
+<p>As part of efforts to strengthen collaboration between parents and teachers,
 the Ministry of Education (MOE) has released refreshed Guidelines for School-Home Partnership (GSHP).
 These guidelines were shared by Minister for Education Chan Chun Sing at Schools Work Plan Seminar on 18 September 2024.</p>